ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### The reward hypothesis

-Maximising return is making an assumption about the nature of our goals
+Maximising expected return is making an assumption about the nature of our goals

 We are assuming that *goals can be described by the maximization of expected cumulative reward*

 Do you agree with this?
+- happiness
+- status
+- reputation

+Think about the role of emotion in human decision making.
+Is there a place for this in RL?

 ---
 ### Policy $\pi(s)$